How to Give

 Retirement Assets

-The simplest and most common way to give retirement plan assets is to make our organization a beneficiary of your retirement plan.
-All you need to do is to file a revised beneficiary designation form with your retirement plan administrator to designate our organization as a beneficiary of your plan and name the percentage of your remaining assets that you want us to receive.
+To make this type of gift, simply request a beneficiary designation form from your retirement plan administrator and name The Foundation of the Pennsylvania Medical Society as a beneficiary of your plan and name the percentage of your remaining assets that you want us to receive.

 Life Insurance